Home / Australia & South Pacific / Give Your Australia Vacation a…

 Drink In Australia’s Coffee Culture

 After dark, there are bars tucked away in those laneways!
-Small and special bars offering a range of delights from kitchy themes, to top notch live cabaret, or just a quiet drink in a cozy atmosphere.
+Small and special bars offer a range of delights from kitchy themes, to top-notch live cabaret, or just a quiet drink in a cozy atmosphere.
 A personal favourite is the quirky Butterfly Club, an eccentric and friendly space which fronts a number of small theatres.
-Befitting its name, Gin Palace serves a staggering array of first class cocktails.
-Berlin Bar is a loving tribute to another of my favourite cities, dividing guests quite literally into east and west, depending on whether your tastes lean toward Ostalgie hipster, or Weimar decadence.
+Befitting its name, Gin Palace serves a staggering array of first-class cocktails.
+Berlin Bar is a loving tribute to another of my favourite cities, dividing guests quite literally into east and west, depending on whether your tastes lean toward Ostalgie hipster or Weimar decadence.
 Meanwhile, the faux garden terrace of Madame Brussels is a Melbourne icon, named for the city’s most famous Madame (with an appropriately cheeky cocktail menu).
 Google Maps is your friend if you’re trying to find somewhere specific, but with so many worthy small lounges and cocktail bars dotting central Melbourne, you won’t be without a cozy watering hole for long.

 Used as a springboard to exceptional excursions such as the Great Ocean Road, or taken as a city break all on its own, Melbourne will continue to be a highlight on any Australia vacation for years to come.
 How many more years will it hold its “most liveable” crown?
 The southern capital shows no sign of slowing down yet.

 17-Day Wine Wilderness & Wildlife Escape Flying Qantas Airways

 View all comments

 Get the latest travel trends & hear about the best deals on vacations around the world.